 9. Use the Passive Voice

 Use the passive voice when giving difficult feedback to a peer.
 While it’s not effective in writing, the passive voice can be useful when giving constructive criticism to a coworker, because it draws the attention away from the coworker you are criticizing.
-For instance, saying “that memo you wrote wasn’t great” sounds better than “you wrote a bad memo.”
+For instance, saying that “last week's memo wasn’t the best” sounds better than saying “you wrote a bad memo.”
 Your coworker will focus on improving their work, rather than feel like you are talking about them personally.

 10. Focus on the Problem, Not the Person